About Health Wealth Mind

 I remained a mostly private person, though still wildly curious about history, people and a range of esoteric subjects.
 I’d spend countless hours reading about space-time, the hard problem of consciousness, theory of mind and the nature of reality, basically anything arcane I could get my hands on.

-On the odd occasion, when I was around people, it seemed my job to passionately bore anyone who was unlucky enough to sit anywhere near me, about subjects no one seemed to have the slightest interest in.
-It would annoy me that people seemed satisfied not knowing things.
-Being content not knowing all there was to know seemed to me the height of folly, like actively choosing to be blind and deaf when the most exquisite music and sights were available to consume.
+On the odd occasion, when I was around people, it seemed my job to passionately bore anyone who was unlucky enough to sit anywhere near me.
+I’d happily go on about subjects no one seemed to have the slightest interest in.
+It would annoy me that people seemed satisfied not knowing things, or that they pretended to know things they didn’t.
+Being content not knowing all there was to know seemed to me the height of folly.
+Like actively choosing to be blind and deaf when the most exquisite music and sights were available to consume.

 I now appreciate that most men are happy enough just to drink beer and watch sport in their spare time and not ponder the mysteries of the universe or their own existence.

-Besides being a lifetime student, I now also write the odd book or two as well as articles and blogs (on more digestible topics) and I work with folks who are interested in starting their own online businesses.
+Besides being a lifetime student, I now also write the odd book here and there as well as articles and blogs (on more digestible topics).
+And I now also work with folks who are interested in starting their own online businesses.
 Taking control of one’s income streams and not relying on a boss or the economy for stable remuneration is one sure way of alleviating stress in one’s life.

 If you’re reading this, then congratulations, you are one of the curious ones who likely enjoys doing all the things men do, but would also like to grow intellectually and as a person.
 You’re not only curious about typical guy’s stuff, you also have an interest in your own mind, the world and your place in it.